Solo-Laboratories/devops-shared/traefik/README.md

 This chart is designed to function with K3s Traefik and works with HelmChartConfig resources.

 ## !!WARNING!!
+This chart is for installing traefik align side k3s!
+If you want to install as stand alone, please apply the application.yaml file with the standalone_values.yaml file.
+Note, this does not include the traefik endpoint.
+You will need to add the ingress route by yourself.

+Additionally, the stand alone - as is - is configured to be used with [cert-manager](../cert-manager/README.md).
+It is HIGHLY suggested you follow the cert-manager guide for installing as well as applying the cert-manager application.

+## !!WARNING!!
 This chart will not persist unless you follow [these steps](#persistance).
 This chart also assumes traefik is already installed AND you're using `HelmChartConfig` resources.
 If you've installed K3s, you should be all good to use this chart as soon as the cluster has been installed.

 ## Prep work